Dawnflash/ghia/docs/usage.rst

 CLI
 ---

-Process all issues in a given repo, batch style.
+Process all issues in given repositories, batch style.
+You can specify one or more repositories as GitHub reposlugs.

 You can put your whole configuration in a single file.
 In that case, point ``-a`` and ``-r`` switches to the same file.